-With the Government-Backed Help to Buy initiative you can buy a new Broadgate home with the assistance of an equity loan from the Homes and Communities Agency (HCA).
+With the Government-Backed Help to Buy initiative you can buy a new Broadgate home with the assistance of an equity loan from the Homes and Communities Agency (HCA), subject to meeting the Help to Buy criteria.

 You take out an affordable mortgage (minimum 80% of the purchase price) on which you make repayments in the normal way.
 The rest of the purchase price will be met by an equal equity loan from the HCA.